-Major changes to the UK’s rail timetables come into effect on Sunday
+Major changes to the UK’s rail timetables havecome into effect on Sunday

 “We’ve made decisions about our timetables based on the levels of resource we have available and prioritising the routes with the highest customer demand, and which support the region’s economic growth.”

-Elsewhere, Northern is removing “a small number of services” on the Manchester-New Mills and between Whitby and Middlesbrough.
+Elsewhere, Northern has removed “a small number of services” on the Manchester-New Mills and between Whitby and Middlesbrough.

 More trains will run between Hull and Bridlington, on the Hope Valley line in Derbyshire and between Darlington and Saltburn.
 There will be increased seat capacity on the Settle and Carlisle line.

-In the Scottish Borders, a new station will open on the East Coast main line at the village of Reston, north of Berwick-upon-Tweed.
-It will be linked with Edinburgh and Newcastle five times a day by TransPennine Express.
-In addition, an early LNER northbound service and late evening southbound train will stop there – but neither serves London.
+Transport for Wales has reinstated a large number of trains on commuter lines, and added services to resorts such as Llandudno, Aberystwyth and Tenby as well as into Snowdonia.

-On the West Coast main line, some Covid cuts will be restored.
-Avanti West Coast will run a third train each hour for most of the day between London Euston and Manchester and additional direct services from the capital to North Wales.
+On the West Coast main line, Avanti West Coast now runs four direct services between London Euston and North Wales each day, up from two.
+It has also reinstated a third train each hour for most of the day between London Euston and Manchester.

 London-Birmingham links remain at two per hour, one down on the pre-pandemic frequency.